UniversalDependencies/docs/_qpm/feat/Aspect.md

 * _prédadom_ "[to] sell [once]"
 * _píšom_ "[to] write [once]"

-The following combinations of tense and aspect features are available for Pomak:

 In Pomak, iteration of an event in the past may be described from both an atelic and a telic point of view, as follows: